brianbuie/RedditLive/README.md

 ## Built with

-Uses SASS, Bootstrap, and jQuery
+jQuery

-Sends periodic AJAX requests to get information for given subreddit and selected comment thread.
+Sends periodic AJAX requests to Reddit API to get information for given subreddit and selected comment thread.

-Reddit rate-limits requests, so this project doesn't work when hosted online and used by multiple people at once.
+Reddit rate-limits requests, so hosting on a server would require serious AJAX nerfing, which would make this useless.

-It requires no setup, so feel free to download and try it yourself!
+It requires no setup or permissions, so feel free to download and try it yourself!